sshane/openpilot-installer-generator/README.md

 - To install [Stock Additions](https://github.com/shanesmiskol/openpilot), my fork, enter the URL: https://smiskol.com/fork/shane
 - To install [stock openpilot](https://github.com/commaai/openpilot), enter the URL: https://smiskol.com/fork/commaai or just https://smiskol.com/fork

+If you are a fork developer, have a repository that is not named `openpilot`, and want to allow users to install with this tool, you can take advantage of GitHub's internal compatibility aliasing and just temporaily rename your fork to `openpilot` and rename it back.
+You can see an example of this in action with "https://github.com/dragonpilot-community/openpilot" redirecting to "https://github.com/dragonpilot-community/openpilot".

 ## Misc
 ### Custom loading message without branch
 If you want to specify a custom loading message but use the default branch (not passing in a branch), you can pass an underscore for the branch.
 For example: https://smiskol.com/fork/shane/_/some%20additions%20or%20something